braze-inc/braze-docs/_docs/_partners/additional_channels/surveys/iterate.md

 ### Step 1: Connect Braze with Iterate

-Log in to your Iterate account and add both your **cluster REST endpoint** and **API key with the `users.track`** permission to your company settings page.
+Log in to your Iterate account and add both your **Braze REST Endpoint** and **API key with the `users.track`** permission to your company settings page.

 ### Step 2: Create your Survey

 Create the link survey you'll be sending out.
 Once the questions have been written and you've customized the design, go to *Send survey* and select *Integrations*, then *Braze*.
 You'll then see the configuration options to send responses to Braze.

 Toggle on the integration to begin sending responses for that survey into Braze.
 Copy the survey link listed, this is what you'll include in your campaign.
-Note the `?user_braze_id={{${braze_id}}}` which Braze will automatically replace with the correct braze id of the user you're sending to in the campaign.
+Note the {% raw %}`?user_braze_id={{${braze_id}}}`{% endraw %} which Braze will automatically replace with the correct braze id of the user you're sending to in the campaign.

 ### Step 3: Share your Survey